cedars-sinai-genomics-core/FFPE_RNAseq/README.txt

-The QuantSeq Data Analysis Pipelines (Bluebee Genomics Platform) are available for a range of species and are adapted specifically for the analysis of QuantSeq 3' mRNA-seq data.
+The QuantSeq Data Analysis Pipelines (Bluebee® Genomics Platform) are available for a range of species and are adapted specifically for the analysis of QuantSeq 3' mRNA-seq data.

 1. Connect and Upload Your Data